Customer experience is the guiding light of successful businesses.

 And whether or not you’re engaging with it, the demand for great CX is shaping your contact center right now.

-So here are some of the customer experience trends that urgently need your attention.
+So here are some of the trends in contact center services that urgently need your attention.

 81% of businesses compete primarily on CX